OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Define on-resume lua script name.
+        <p class="scene-class-attr-comment">Define on-resume lua script name.
 This script is loaded into the renderer just after renderPrep execution under resume render mode then executed.
 This script is not executed if non-resume render mode even if you set script name.Renderer sets some lua global variables and lua script can access them.
 We can get resume render start condition (true=properly started or false=failed to start as resume render and fall back to normal rendering) via lua global variable.
 See details in rendering-wiki checkpoint/resume page.
 If empty, on-resume script execution is disabled.</p>

     </p>